Learn to Hunt

-The effort will concentrate in Allamakee County after four wild deer tested positive for CWD, and on portions of northeast and eastern Iowa near Wisconsin and Illinois, south-central Iowa near Missouri, as well as in Pottawattamie, Cerro Gordo and Buchanan counties, following positive tests in the past from captive facilities and wild deer in or near those counties.
+The effort will concentrate in southeast Allamakee County where CWD was found in the wild deer herd, in counties near Wisconsin and Illinois where CWD has been confirmed, in south-central Iowa near Missouri, and in Pottawattamie and Cerro Gordo counties, following positive tests in the past from captive facilities and wild deer in or near those counties.

 Most of the 4,500 samples the DNR hopes to collect will be taken during the first half of December, as more than 120,000 hunters take part in Iowa’s shotgun deer seasons.
-Sampling involves removing and testing the brain stem and lymph nodes of mature deer.
+Sampling involves removing and testing the lymph nodes of mature deer.

 Many hunters voluntarily contribute samples of their harvested deer for these testing efforts.
 Most samples are obtained by wildlife staff, checking with hunters in the field or at home processing points.

-Since 2002, more than 51,000 wild deer in Iowa have been tested, with four positive CWD results in the wild herd detected in Allamakee County, the first in 2013.
+Since 2002, more than 55,000 wild deer in Iowa have been tested.
+CWD was first detected in the wild herd in Allamakee County in 2013.

 Iowa DNR’s website provides information about CWD and other information on infectious disease at: https://www.iowadnr.gov/Hunting/DeerHunting/CWDEHDInformation.aspx.